The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Indigenous Bundles

 Next, let us consider assertion (ii).
 Since indigenous bundles (of canonical type) may be constructed by means of descent with respect to \'{e}tale morphisms, we are always free to replace $S$ with its \'{e}tale covering (cf. Proposition \ref{R002}).
-Thus, assertion (ii) may be reduced to the case where $C_S/S$ admits a theta characteristic, which follows from assertion (i). \end{proof}
+In particular, the problem is reduced to the case where $C_S/S$ admits a theta characteristic.
+Hence, assertion (ii) follows from assertion (i). \end{proof}